caltechlibrary/newt/newtrouter_explained.md

     template: review_submitted.tmpl
 ~~~

-You can check your updated Newt YAML file with the following command.
+This is allot of YAML.
+Check your updated Newt YAML file with the following command.

 ~~~shell
 newt -verbose check album_reviews.yaml